This festive season is a great excuse to bake our way through our feelings!

 Does it look familiar?

 You may think I obsessively tried to find a pizzelle iron just like my ex's grandmother's, but I didn't.
 It turns out this is a really common design.
 In fact, it was one of the first listings that I saw when I recreationally searched Ebay for "stovetop pizzelle iron."
 So, finding this specific pizzelle iron is less like "I had to track down an ice cream mold from this one metalworking shop that was in my great-aunt's hometown in 1913," and more like "I wanted an avocado-colored Crock Pot just like my mom had."
-In other words, it was relatively easy, but not instantaneous.

 Our fate was sealed.
 We would have my ex's grandmother's pizzelles.
 They start with margarine.